 The VX1 is capable of rendering over half a billion voxels every second.
 That would effectively fill the entire display with light.
 An average scene such as a flying dragon might contain around one million voxels per volume or around thirty million per second.

-Out of the box, we support the rendering of STL and KV6.
+Out of the box, we support the rendering of STL, OBJ and KV6.
 STL is the format used for 3D printing and is supported by nearly all 3D software packages.
-KV6 is a Volumetric Data format that renders surfaces.
-You can convert object types such as STL, OBJ or 3DS to KV6 very simply using a program called POLY2VOX.
-Unlike STL, KV6 supports color rendering.
-To create animated sprites, you can play a sequence of KV6 files in succession.
+Unlike STL, both OBJ and KV6 files supports color rendering.
+To create animated sprites, you can play a sequence of STL, OBJ or KV6 files in succession.

 Those sort of displays do not render a holographic image, instead they rely on an illusion called Pepper’s Ghost to display four 2D views of scene which is reflected from an LCD screen.

 The Voxon VX1 is 39cm x 39cm x 46cm to the top of a dome.
 Perfect to sit on top of a stand or a table so people can gather around it and interact.

 Not without touching the plate.
 There is actually a plate moving up and down at high speed which allows us to project onto this, synchronising the data to the specific point at which the plate is moving to… It doesn’t hurt or anything but we usually put a dome over the top so that kids/people don’t put their fingers in / drop things into the top.

 Yes, colour is displayed in the form of R, G, B lines that can be dithered to form any other colours to be displayed.

 You can either sign up and post it on our forum or send us an email at [email protected]